forestdatapartnership/whisp-dashboards/README.md

 ---

-The Power Bi template will connect to the online [sample data] (whisp_sample_data_global.csv) and populate the visuals.
-You can also download this data yourself from GitHub or this [Google Link] (https://drive.google.com/file/d/1IWNWB7gwex5e2L2X_Lsrkqn5dIZwp-Eo/view?usp=drive_link)
+The Power Bi template will connect to the online [sample data](whisp_sample_data_global.csv) and populate the visuals.
+You can also download this data from this [Google Link](https://drive.google.com/file/d/1IWNWB7gwex5e2L2X_Lsrkqn5dIZwp-Eo/view?usp=drive_link)

 ---